SBA Loan Requirements: Does Your Business Qualify?

 Business Plan

-A detailed business plan may be required with your application.
-It should include an explanation of why you’re borrowing the money and what opportunities it will unlock for your company.
+Your application may require a detailed business plan.
+It should explain why you’re borrowing the money and what opportunities it'll unlock for your company.

 Supporting Documentation

-To ensure your application is processed as quickly as possible, check with your lender about what documentation they require so you have it ready when you apply.
+To ensure your application is processed as quickly as possible, check with your preferred lender about which documentation they require so you can have it ready when you apply.

 Individual SBA Loan Requirements for Popular Loan Types

-In addition to the general SBA qualifications, each type of SBA loan has individual requirements to be aware of.
+In addition to the general SBA qualifications, each type of SBA loan has individual requirements you need to be aware of.

 1. SBA 7(a) Loan Requirements

 The SBA 7(a) loan program offers a variety of loan types to borrowers.
-But in general, you will need to show your loan is going to be used for one or more of the following purposes:
+But in general, you will need to show that your loan is going to be used for one or more of the following purposes

 In addition to these general requirements, each SBA 7(a) loan type may have additional requirements.
 Let’s look at a few of the common 7(a) loan types.